 Consumers experience your brand in many different ways.
 And with each new interaction, their perception of your brand can change, potentially leading to a new customer or a lost one.

 The stakes are high.
 Bad experiences currently cost global businesses around $4.7 trillion in consumer spending annually, as customers stop spending money with brands that don’t give them the experience they’re looking for.
 With 9.5% of your bottom line at risk because of negative experiences, you can’t afford to let bad interactions slide.

 So, how do you go about ensuring more positive customer experiences and fewer negative ones?

 Customer Experience Management will help you to determine what customers are experiencing, what their expectations are of those experiences, and if your business is delivering on those expectations.

-This guide will teach you how to understand and implement effective Customer Experience Management, so you can launch your own customer experience program to connect with the consumers of 2022 and beyond.
+This guide will teach you how to understand and implement Customer Experience Management so you can launch your own customer experience program to connect with consumers effectively.